rick-n-shawty/flappyBird/readme.md

 TODO:
-1 - Load fonts

 2 - Moving ground with two sprites
-3 - Thinks of pipes
+3 - Think of pipes